-The application for the Undergraduate School on Experimental Quantum Information Processing (USEQIP) is now closed.
+The application for the Undergraduate School on Experimental Quantum Information Processing (USEQIP) is now open.

 USEQIP 2018 will run May 28-June 8.